Open shortest path first (OSPF) – Set 2

-From the above given figure we can see that the network is divided and it can be structured, or subdivided, into routing areas to simplify administration and optimize traffic and resource utilization.
+From the above given figure, we can see that the network is divided and it can be structured, or subdivided, into routing areas to simplify administration and optimize traffic and resource utilization.
 Routers within an area flood the area with routing information.
 At the border of areas there lies a special router “area border routers”.
-These routers summarizes the information about the area in which it lies and send the information to some other area.
-Among the areas there is an area called “backbone” to which all the other areas are connected and serves as the primary area.
+These routers summarize the information about the area in which it lies and sends the information to some other area.
+Among the areas, there is an area called “backbone” to which all the other areas are connected and serve as the primary area.
 Each area has an identification.
 Two different areas can’t be connected directly but they need to be connected through the backbone network and it is compulsory.
-The routers which are at the border of two area for example area 1 and area 3 are connected through is area border router.
+The routers which are at the border of two areas for example area 1 and area 3 are connected through is area border router.

-As the name suggested “shortest path first”, OSPF calculate the shortest route to a destination through the network based on an algorithm.
-It uses disjktra algorithm for calculating shortest path.
+As the name suggested “shortest path first”, OSPF calculates the shortest route to a destination through the network based on an algorithm.
+It uses the Dijkstra algorithm for calculating the shortest path.

-A connection is also known as link.
-A link can also be connection between two routers/networks.
+A connection is also known as a link.
+A link can also be a connection between two routers/networks.
 In OSPF four different types of links are defined:

 - Stub: It is a network that is connected with a single network.
 The data packets are sent and received are through the same router.

-- Virtual link: There may be some situation arises when link is broken due to some reason.
-At that time the network administrator create a virtual link between the two communicating routers.
-These types of link are called virtual link.
+- Virtual link: There may be some situation that arises when the link is broken due to some reason.
+At that time the network administrator creates a virtual link between the two communicating routers.
+These types of links are called virtual link.

-There are five different types of packet in the OSPF protocol and they are:
+There are five different types of packets in the OSPF protocol and they are: